 - York Portal/CMS members should consider the goals and objectives of their units prior to providing links to external organizations and may wish to contact the organization regarding preferred link locations.

 - York Portal/CMS members should use dynamic documents (event, news, etc.) whenever possible for time sensitive material.

 - To avoid duplication and inaccuracy of information, York Portal/CMS members should use dynamic documents (ex. alias) or link to official institutional pages whenever possible.
-If the link is located out site the current area it most be classify as a related area and link from the related area's portlet.
+If the link is located outside the current area it must be classified as a related area and link from the related area's portlet.

 - York Portal/CMS members may contact the webmaster regarding special design needs, custom/additional applications or other dynamic page templates.